NBA API Basics

 Data Flow and Retrieval

 The NBA API organizes its data into logical endpoints, or feeds.
-For example, to access a team schedule you will want to retrieve a "schedule" feed like Schedule; to access a game, you will want to retrieve a "game" feed like Play-by-Play or Game Summary.
+For example, to access a team schedule you will want to retrieve a "schedule" feed like Schedule; to access a game, you will want to retrieve a "game" feed like Game Play-by-Play or Game Summary.

 The API is separated into 36 distinct feeds, each with a focused purpose to allow for efficient data retrieval.
 Depending on your specific need, different feeds and pull frequencies will be needed.
 Use our NBA Endpoints section for feed documentation and an interactive sandbox.